ritikajha/vr-night/readme.md

 **For Desktop mode - Once you enter in the VR mode, the cursor is locked.
 You can navigate using WASD controls/up-down-left-right keys**

 ## Technologies used-
-[A-Frame](https://aframe.io/) -A web framework for building virtual reality experiences.
+[A-Frame](https://aframe.io/) - A web framework for building virtual reality experiences.
 Works on Vive, Rift, desktop, mobile platforms.

 ## Quick glance of the party-